george-language/george-language.github.io/book/chapter2.1.md

 ## Variables

 The most important part of programming is storing data for later.
-Programmers often do this by creating a variable; a named object stored in memory pointing to the type we created.
+Programmers often do this by creating a variable; a named object stored in memory.

 ```
 obj x = 10;